griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

    9. [[Further reading and preparing for more advanced AWS cloud computing concepts|Intro-to-AWS-Cloud-Computing#further-reading-and-preparing-for-more-advanced-aws-cloud-computing-concepts]]

 ###Preamble
 Cloud computing allows users to quickly access an arbitrary amount of compute resources from a distance without the need to buy or maintain hardware themselves.
 There are many cloud computing services.
 This tutorial describes the use of the Amazon Web Services ([AWS](http://aws.amazon.com/)) elastic compute ([EC2](http://aws.amazon.com/ec2/)) resource.
-However, the fundamental concepts covered here will generally apply to other cloud computing services such as [Google Cloud](https://cloud.google.com/), [Digital Ocean](https://www.digitalocean.com/), [etc.](http://cloud-computing.softwareinsider.com/), though with substantial differences in jargon used by each provider.
+However, the fundamental concepts covered here will generally apply to other cloud computing services such as [Google Cloud](https://cloud.google.com/), [Digital Ocean](https://www.digitalocean.com/), [Microsoft Azure](https://azure.microsoft.com/), [etc.](http://cloud-computing.softwareinsider.com/), though with substantial differences in jargon used by each provider.

 ###Acknowledgements
 Creation of this tutorial on Amazon AWS EC2 was generously supported by [Amazon AWS Education grants](http://aws.amazon.com/grants/).